-Tactics: Depending on a carrier's tactical plan and budget, minimising such friction may be as broad as launching an entire technology system overhaul or as targeted as aligning with one or several third-party vendors to exploit innovative technology capabilities.
+Tactics: Depending on a carrier’s tactical plan and budget, minimizing such friction may be as broad as launching an entire technology system overhaul or as targeted as aligning with one or several third-party vendors to exploit innovative technology capabilities.

 Insurance carriers could also align or partner with adjacent industries or InsurTechs to help resolve infrastructure frictions.
 This could likely be more cost-effective, enabling insurers to roll out new products and services without a full system renovation.
 For example, carriers that are interested in offering consumers a digital distribution channel, but that are unable to do so using current systems, could use a partner’s platforms to provide products and services on an accelerated basis.